PICurv 0.1.0

 • bin/postprocessor (compiled C post-processor)

-• bin/picurv (symlink to scripts/picurv, the Python conductor)
+• bin/picurv (launcher for scripts/picurv, the Python conductor)

 3. Install Base Toolchain (Manual Path)